Local SEO

 Yelp

 Yelp is one of the most well-known local search directories.
-You can add or claim your business listing for free and add photos and lots of additional details beyond just your contact information.
-Listings on Yelp have a positive effect on search rankings for Bing, Yahoo and Siri.
+You can add or claim your business listing for free and add photos and details beyond your contact information.
+Listings on Yelp positively affect search rankings for Bing, Yahoo, and Siri.

 YP.com